Sybil Phoenix: Biography

 Sybil Theodora Marshall was born in Georgetown in British Guiana (now Guyana), where she grew up.
 When she was nine years old her mother died, after which Sybil lived with her grandfather until his death when she was 12, and then with an aunt and uncle.
 After leaving school she became secretary to the minister of the church as well as helping in the church youth club, where she met her future husband in her early twenties.
 She was also a classically-trained singer.
 She and her fiancé Joe Phoenix moved to England in 1956, and married in June of that year.
 They experienced racism in London.

 Sybil Phoenix started fostering for Lewisham in 1961.
 She also became a community worker, providing support for unwanted children.
 In recognition of her work in Lewisham she was awarded the MBE in 1972.
 In partnership with the London Borough of Lewisham she began a supported housing project for single homeless young women aged from 16 to 21, and in 1979, the project was named the Marsha Phoenix Memorial Trust, in memory of her own daughter, who died in a car accident in 1974.

-In 1971 she founded a youth club for black teenagers in New Cross, on Pagnell Street and named it Moonshot.
-The club operated out of an old mission hall in Pagnell Street and it became a community centre for local black people, with academic classes, a lending library, dances, a football team, daytime drop-in classes and support for young mothers and social evenings for the elderly.
+In 1971 she founded a youth club for black teenagers in New Cross, on Pagnell Street and named it Pagnell Street Centre (later changed to Moonshot) The club operated out of an old mission hall in Pagnell Street and it became a community centre for local black people, with academic classes, a lending library, dances, a football team, daytime drop-in classes and support for young mothers and social evenings for the elderly.
 However, the center was destroyed one night in an arson attack by members of the right-wing extremist National Front.
 Sybil Phoenix vowed to rebuild it: "My name is Phoenix and I will build a new center from the ashes of this club, so help me God".
 Four years later, in 1981, the Prince of Wales was present for the grand opening of Moonshot, the new Pagnell Street Centre, the first purpose-built community centre for black people in the UK.